 1969: Multi input sensor module. various sensors, such as water, light and heat could be used to test environmental conditions.
 Led to Pump-Master and Auto Rain Sentry projects.

 1971: Pump-Master. (first design for money).
-Dual-contact sensor for control of water seepage in basements, to control level using sump pump.
+Dual-contact sensor for control of water control in basement to overhead sewer, to control levels using water pump.

 1972: Wireless auto alarm.
 This used modified CB radio gear to alert a car owner when his auto alarm has been activated.
 The owner carried a pager made from a small hand-held radio.

 1972: Semiconductor analyzer.
 Used to test for unknown semiconductor device parameters.

 1973: Pool Sentry.
 Designed for sale to pool owners to warn of unauthorized use of pool.
 Also to be used to detect water level while filling pool.
 Battery operated, adjustable sensors.

 1973: Auto Phone Sentry.
 This device kept all phones on a line from ringing except for the one telephone it was hooked up to.
 No wires or modifications necessary to other phones.

 1974: Home Security System.
 Fully solid state, no relays, with time delay exit and entry.

 1974: Digital Clocks.
 Several built, including one for 12 VDC automobile use.